 GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI.
 SPORTS.
 AND BEYOND.

 1) It is SATURDAY, NOVEMBER 26.
 Hope y'all are having a wonderful long Thanksgiving Weekend!
-2) Miami Herald's new book on Dolphins' first half century is now available, just in time for the holidays!
+2) Miami Herald's new book on Dolphins' first half-century is now available, just in time for the holidays!
 Click on Fins At 50 for more info or to order through Amazon.
-2) In The Previous Blogpost (ITPB): NFL Week 9 picks and column, Harvard stands tall, introducing Luddite's Heat MVP race & more.
-3) Join us on Twitter @gregcote.
+3) In The Previous Blogpost (ITPB): NFL Week 12 picks, annual Thanksgiving holiday video from me to you, Shaq/retired number verdict & more.
+4) Join us on Twitter @gregcote.
 Also Facebook, Instagram, Vine, Periscope and Snapchat.

-UM-Pitt live blog, postgame thoughts: See our live in-game blog and postgame thoughts right below the new Canesfan Satisfaction Meter postgame poll.
+Live-in game blog, postgame thoughts: See our live in-game blog and postgame thoughts right below the new Canesfan Satisfaction Meter postgame poll.

-CANESFAN SATISFACTION METER: G9: 76.6%: Results are certified in the latest Canesfan Satisfaction Meter postgame poll, and they show a 76.6 percent overall approval -- the combination of "very" and "somewhat" satisfied votes -- in the wake of Saturday's 51-28 home victory over Pittsburgh putting UM's season record at 5-4 overall and 2-3 in the ACC.
+CANESFAN SATISFACTION METER: G12: 95.9%: Results are certified in the latest Canesfan Satisfaction Meter postgame poll, and they show 95.9 percent overall approval -- the combination of "very" and "somewhat" satisfied votes -- in the wake of Saturday's 40-21 victory vs. Duke putting UM's final regular-season record at 8-4 overall and 5-3 in the ACC awaiting its bowl destiny.
 This the eighth season of our blog's CSM postgame polls, which are your invitation after every Hurricanes football game to vote on your overall satisfaction with the team and season in a continuing weekly gauge of how UM fans are feeling.
 Criteria for voting is your own, but I suggest you consider the most recent game's performance and caliber of opponent, the season as a whole, the program's direction and your overall degree of optimism -- all in the context of reasonable expectations.
 Results are certified official the morning after one full day of voting.
-In this case that was around 9 a.m. today/Monday.
+In this case that was around 8:30 a.m. today/Monday.
 This is not the season-ending poll; there will be a final one following UM's bowl game.

 2016 Canesfan Satisfaction Meter